 Your audience is going to be people scanning through agendas and selecting talks, or conference panel members who might have to be sifting though hundreds of applications in a matter of days.
 They are people who need succinct information that doesn’t take much time to read.

 If you really struggle with this, you can include a link or two, or base it on your twitter biography if you have one.
 That character limit can be really handy on showing you what information is important.

 Though I’m writing about creating your own biographies, my first one was actually written by a friend in the industry.
 They gave me three sentences and then I embellished.

 Sometimes it’s easier to get someone else to write about how awesome you are.

 There is never any harm in adding a bit of fun.
 You aren’t just your name or qualifications, you are an interesting and individual person.

 I drink more coffee than is healthy.
 I love learning from others.
 I hope both of these aspects come across in my biographies, because I want to be approachable and be fed coffee.

 It helps me too.
 I’m not great at approaching people myself.
-I’m still a little socially awkward, though I am trying to learn.
+I’m still a little socially awkward.
 By giving others a way to approach me and feel they can chat… well it saves some effort and means I don’t miss out on meeting great minds.

 Don’t rely on just your own thoughts.
 This is a difficult piece of writing and I haven’t met anyone who enjoys it or thinks they are particularly good at it yet.